svahidhoss/My-local-restaurant-finder/README.md

 Project Description: This application will serve as a platform for users to discover local restaurants based on their current location.
 It will provide details about the restaurants such as name, description, ratings, and reviews.

 Main Features and Functionalities:
-- User Authentication: Implement user registration and login functionality using Firebase Authentication or any other suitable method.
+- User Authentication: User registration and login functionality is implemented using Firebase Authentication or any other suitable method.
-- Restaurant Listing: Display a list of restaurants based on the user's current location.
-This data is fetched from a web service using Retrofit.
+- Restaurant Listing: A list of restaurants based on the user's current location is displayed.
+This data is fetched from Yelp fusion web service using Retrofit.
 - Restaurant Details: When a user selects a restaurant from the list, detailed information about the restaurant is displayed.
-This can include name, description, ratings, reviews, and images.
+This includes name, description, ratings, reviews, and images.
-- Favorites: Allows users to mark restaurants as favorites.
+- Favorites: Users can mark restaurants as favorites.
 These favorites should be stored in a local database using Room (SQLite).
-- Offline Support: The app should work offline and display the favorite restaurants even when there is no internet connection.
+- Offline Support: The app can work offline and displays the favorite restaurants even when there is no internet connection.
 - Configuration Changes: The app handles configuration changes like screen rotation, language change, etc., without losing any data or state.

 Technical Requirements: